 The NY Times is featuring a really interesting article by Stephanie Strom about the OpenTable business model and the changes that are occurring in the US online restaurant booking industry.

-It details how OpenTable started in 1998 with the vision of making online bookings easier for customers to make and easier for restaurants to manage, became the industry leader but has struggled as younger companies with different business models have started to take hold.
+It details how OpenTable started in 1998 with the vision of making online bookings easier for customers to make and for restaurants to manage.
+It became the industry leader but has struggled as younger companies with different business models have started to take hold.

 OpenTable states that they create bookings for 23,000,000 diners a month for 43,000 restaurants around the world.
 This is an interesting figure because some restaurants require an OpenTable booking for almost all of their seats will be booked through OpenTable, and yet these figures indicate that OpenTable is only generating 534 seats per month per restaurant.
 This is only just under 18 seats per day!